 How many hours of screen time is safe?
 Up

-The American Academy of Pediatrics (AAP) suggests a maximum screen time limit of two hours daily for children outside school-related activities.
+The American Academy of Pediatrics (AAP) suggests a maximum screen time limit of two hours daily for children outside of school-related activities.
 For adults, regular breaks are recommended while working or studying using screens.

 Are there any side effects of excess screen time?
 Up